true

 S Corp savings

-For example, if you operate your business as a sole proprietorship and you earn $100,000 for the year, self-employment tax is due on the entire amount.
-However, under the appropriate circumstances with an S Corp, the amount that exceeds the reasonable salary you make is not subject to self-employment taxes.
+For example, if you operate your business as a Sole proprietorship and you earn $100,000 for the year, self-employment tax is due on the entire amount.
+However, under the appropriate circumstances with an S Corp, the amount that exceeds the reasonable salary you make isn't subject to self-employment taxes.

 Reducing net profit